Nehonix-Team/ret-compiler/src/core/README.md

 # FortifyJS Schema System

-A revolutionary schema validation system with **TypeScript interface-like syntax** that's incredibly easy to use and completely separate from validators.
+A schema validation system with **TypeScript interface-like syntax** that's incredibly easy to use and completely separate from validators.

 ## 🎯 The Problem with Current Schema Libraries